Follow our projects : Autism in a Global Context

-Dr. Buffle’s research involves Eye-tracking and behavioral paradigms in order to investigate visual orientation towards social stimuli in children, as well as participatory research to optimize and customize ASD detection procedures and case-management in pediatric settings.
+Dr Buffle’s research involves Eye-tracking and behavioural paradigms in order to investigate visual orientation towards social stimuli in children, as well as participatory research to optimise and customise ASD detection procedures and case-management in pediatric settings.

-Fluent in French, Spanish, and English, she is currently leading different projects in Switzerland and Ecuador.
+Fluent in French, Spanish, and English, she is currently leading different projects in Switzerland, the United Kingdom and Ecuador.

 Additionally, she is a certified professional in ADOS-2 and ADI-R, trained in different neuropsychological and developmental batteries, and provides clinical consultation in different countries.